Declandavies1996/Weather_Console_App/README.md

 Run the Application: Execute the Python script in a terminal or command prompt.
 You'll be prompted to enter the name of a city.
 After providing the city name, the application will fetch and display the current weather details using the OpenWeatherMap API.

 Learning Outcomes
-By engaging with this project, you'll achieve the following learning outcomes:
+By engaging with this project, I achieved the following learning outcomes:

 API Key Integration: Learn how to securely integrate an API key into your Python code to authenticate API requests.